nils-n/throwing-sticks/README.md

     document.
     ```
     -  a solution to this problem was suggested in [Testing with Node, Jest, and JSDOM](https://sparkbox.com/foundry/improve_unit_testing_with_mocha_chai_jsdom) to create a fake DOM element using `jsdom`, which then replaces the `global.document`.
 This makes it now `d3` functions accessible for manipulaton during the unit test.
 There are some words of caution about this approach on [the JSDOM github page](https://github.com/jsdom/jsdom) but I think it can be justified for this project : `1)` it only executes script written in this document `2)` it will not be executed on the actual website, only during unit testing.
 On a later stage, when I am more familiar with `vue` or `react`, this will not be an issue.
+- the `dependabot` spotted a potential security risk of using `jsdom` : `Prototype Pollution in JSON5 via Parse Method`.
+I start to feel bad about these security risk and will refactor this repository to be more simple.

 ### open Bugs